F/X: Plot

-Rollie retreats to his girlfriend Ellen's apartment.
-In the morning, Ellen is shot and killed by a sniper aiming for Tyler.
-Tyler kills the sniper after a fight when he enters the apartment to finish the job.

-Manhattan homicide detective Leo McCarthy investigates the death of Ellen and the sniper and realizes it is connected to DeFranco, whom Leo has been pursuing for years.
-He discovers that the assassination was faked and that Mason planned it.
-When he is suspended by his captain for his reckless methods, McCarthy manages to steal his boss's badge and gun.
+NYPD homicide detective Leo McCarthy investigates the deaths of Ellen and the sniper and realizes it is connected to DeFranco, whom he has been pursuing for years.
+He discovers that the assassination was faked and Mason planned it.
+When he is suspended by his captain for his reckless methods, McCarthy steals the captain's badge and gun.

-Using an elaborate phone prank, Tyler lures Lipton out in the open and kidnaps him in his official car.
-He stuffs Lipton into the trunk and takes him on a rough ride to get Mason's address out of him.
-Tyler steals back his impounded van with the help of his assistant and escapes following a chase through Lower Manhattan with McCarthy's partner.
-Tyler goes to Mason's mansion where, using his special effects expertise, he incapacitates Mason's guards (and tricks some of them into killing each other).
-McCarthy arrives and seeing two unconscious guards at the gate, he alerts the State Police.
+Using an elaborate phone setup, Rollie lures Lipton out in the open and kidnaps him, taking him on a rough ride in the trunk to get Mason's address out of him.
+After stealing his van from an impound, Rollie goes to Mason's mansion where he defeats Mason's guards; McCarthy follows and alerts the New York State Police.

-Mason and DeFranco figure out that Tyler has found them.
-DeFranco shoots out several windows in Mason's study and Tyler falls through one of the windows, appearing to be dead.
-Mason and DeFranco try to leave the house when a helicopter arrives, but DeFranco receives an electric shock when he touches the metal screen on an outside door, rigged by Tyler.
-The shock disrupts DeFranco's pacemaker.
-Before he dies of heart failure, Mason coerces and takes from him a key to a Swiss safe deposit box containing the funds DeFranco stole from the Mafia.
+Mason and DeFranco realize Rollie has found them.
+DeFranco shoots out several windows in Mason's study, and Rollie falls through one, appearing to be dead.
+Mason and DeFranco try to leave the house when a helicopter arrives, but DeFranco is shocked by a rigged metal screen door, disrupting his pacemaker.
+Before he dies of heart failure, Mason takes from him a key to a Swiss safe deposit box containing the funds DeFranco stole from the Mafia.

-Mason prepares to escape, but is surprised by the appearance of Tyler, who points an Uzi submachine gun at him.
-Mason tries to bribe Tyler by giving him the key, proposing that they split the money, but urging immediate departure.
-Tyler places the gun on a table and tells Mason that the plan won't work.
-Mason picks up the gun and demands the key back.
-Tyler shows Mason the bullets for the gun and a tube of Krazy Glue.
-With the gun glued to Mason's hands, Tyler shoves him out the front door.
-Misinterpreting his action of walking towards them with a gun in his hands, yet making pleas that "It's a mistake", he is shot by the police.
+Mason prepares to escape but is surprised by Rollie, who holds him at gunpoint.
+Mason tries to bribe Rollie by giving him the key, proposing that they split the money, but Rollie refuses and puts his gun down.
+Mason picks up the gun and demands the key back, but Rollie reveals that the gun is empty and has Krazy Glue on its grip before shoving Mason out of the mansion toward the police, who misinterpret his actions as a threat and fatally shoot him.

-Tyler's body is found and taken to the morgue.
-He then gets out of the body bag, removes the makeup simulating his death and exits out a window to escape.
-He is confronted by McCarthy.
-The film ends with Tyler impersonating DeFranco at the bank in Geneva and retrieving the $15 million in Mafia funds, after which he and McCarthy make a getaway with the cash.
+Rollie fakes his death and is taken to the morgue, where McCarthy confronts him.
+Rollie impersonates DeFranco at the bank in Geneva and retrieves the $15 million in Mafia funds, which he shares with McCarthy.